forseti-security/forseti-security/_docs/_latest/setup/install.md

 ### Run setup

   1. After you've started Cloud Shell, download Forseti.
-The installer is included in the `install/` directory.
+The installer is included in the `install/` directory:

       ```bash
       git clone https://github.com/GoogleCloudPlatform/forseti-security.git
       ```

-  1. Check out the specific version of Forseti you want to install by using a tag like `v2.0.0.`
+  1. Check out the specific version of Forseti you want to install by using a tag like `v2.0.0.`:

       ```bash
       # Make sure you are in the forseti-security folder.